StageCentral/backstage-workshop/slides/workshop/production.md

 - The  straight-forward way to scale Bacsktage is to deploy multiple identical instances and distribute incoming requests across them.
 These instances must share the same database and optionally - cache and search.

 - Another method for scaling Backstage is to break apart the backend into multiple different services, each running a different set of plugins.
 This requires us to route requests to the appropriate backends based on the plugin ID.
 Both for ingress, but also internal traffic between Backstage backends, which is done by creating a custom implementation of the [DiscoveryService](https://backstage.io/docs/reference/backend-plugin-api.discoveryservice) interface.

+- And if you're planning to run Backstage on Kubernetes and want to optimize your clusters - check out https://perfectscale.io